colejarczyk/doc/userguide/reward_campaigns/creation/custom.rst

     Labels can be added to reward campaign during reward creation and subsequently added and modified at any time

-6. In the same **Campaign details** section, in **Categories** field, select campaign category or categories to be assign to this reward campaign.
+6. In the same **Campaign details** section, in **Categories** field, select campaign category or categories to be assigned to this reward campaign.
 You can assign more than one campaign category.

 .. image:: /userguide/_images/reward_category.png
    :alt:   Campaign category